IBM/db2sock-ibmi/ILE-PROC/README.md

        end-pr;
 ```

-However, some SRVPGMs are recently using 'const' correctness, aka, by 'value' arguments/parameters.
+Recently, some SRVPGMs started using 'const' correctness, aka, by 'value' arguments/parameters.
 Most of the following 'confusing' discussion deals with working around restrictions
 due to blocked MI instructions for 'dynamic' pass by value.

-Most readers can simply ignore
-remaining of this discussion.
+Few people really understand pass by value rules.
+As toolkit author,
+I almost decided not to support at all.
+Made worse, no un-blocked instructions are
+available to really do 'toolkit' right (generated code needed).
 However, 'by value' toolkit can be done, and, following method works.

 ## full toolkit